Tomptez/bibfilter/Readme.md

 With dokku it easy to create and renew the certificates.
 The documentation can be found  here

-To renew all certificates just log into the server and run
+To renew all certificates once, just log into the server and run

 `dokku letsencrypt:auto-renew`

-The auto renewal can be buggy, so these should set it up if it stops working.

-`dokku plugin:update letsencrypt`
+To make dokku renew certificates automatically, run

 `dokku letsencrypt:cron-job --add`

 ***